Dario-Rosa85/ChargingPower/README.md

-This is repository to numerically compute the charging power of the SYK quantum batteries.
+This is the repository to evaluate numerically the charging power of the SYK quantum batteries.